 Major VAT discrepancies were already a concern before the crisis and are more so now as consumption tax rate reductions and other fiscal incentives linked with economic inactivity look set to have a devastating impact on both short and medium term revenue collection.
 Measuring and even reducing the VAT gap will be increasingly important.

 Insights through data

-Access to data will help unravel the spider’s web of complexities and provide a better understanding of what the steps both through and out of the recession will be.
+Access to data will help unravel the spider’s web of complexities.
+It provides a better understanding of what the steps both through and out of the recession will be.
 For business and governments, investing in partnerships that operate across a global landscape will bolster knowledge needed to map out the road to economic recovery.
-For tax authorities, a clear priority is to understand markets and the impacts on them, and for this data analysis that keeps pace with developments as they happen is essential.
+For tax authorities, a clear priority is to understand markets and the impacts on them.
+This data analysis that keeps pace with developments as they happen is essential.

-With whole economies already facing devastating deficit and profit loss, technology must continue to give us the clear vision we need to recover.
-At a macro level the insights technology can offer are unparalleled, but even on a micro level, individuals can harness data and keep an ongoing record of activity to guide strategic decisions and future investments.
+With whole economies already facing devastating deficit and profit loss from Covid-19, technology must continue to give us the clear vision we need to recover.
+At a macro level the insights technology can offer are unparalleled.
+However even on a micro level, individuals can harness data and keep an ongoing record of activity to guide strategic decisions and future investments.
 With the economic road ahead of many of the world’s economies looking rocky, technology and real-time data offers the potential for a clearer future.

-To keep up to date with the changing VAT compliance landscape, download VAT Trends: Toward Continuous Transaction Controls and follow us on LinkedIn and Twitter to keep up with regulatory news and other updates.
+To keep up to date with the changing VAT compliance landscape, download VAT Trends: Toward Continuous Transaction Controls.
+Follow us on LinkedIn and Twitter to keep up with regulatory news and other updates.